tobiaswright/tobiaswright.github.io/src/pages/posts/rasberrypi-setup.md

 sudo apt-get install avahi-daemon
 ```

 That’s it.
-You should be able to ping `rasberrypi.local` on your network
+You should be able to ping `raspberrypi.local` on your network

 *[Source](https://www.howtogeek.com/167190/how-and-why-to-assign-the-.local-domain-to-your-raspberry-pi/)*